 Our mission is the development, implementation, verification, protection and promotion of the Global Organic Textile Standard (GOTS).
 This standard stipulates requirements throughout the supply chain for both ecological and labour conditions in textile and apparel manufacturing using organically produced raw materials.
 Organic production is based on a system of farming that maintains and replenishes soil fertility without the use of toxic, persistent pesticides or synthetic fertilisers.
 In addition, it includes welfare standards for animal husbandry and prohibits genetically modified organisms.

 Document History

-Release of Version 7.0: March 2023
+Release of Version 7.0: March 2023 Release of Version 7.1: December 2023

 Further information is available at: www.global-standard.org.

 TABLE OF CONTENTS